abinlatheef/abinlatheef/README.md

 - 👋 Hi, I’m Abin Latheef
-- 👀 I’m interested in C
+- 👀 I like linux
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning linux
-- 💞️
 - 📫 Reach me on LinkedIn @abinlatheef
 <!---
 abinlatheef/abinlatheef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.